farazahmediu01/JS/README.md

 # JS
-Learning to code using Javascript and Github code spaces.
+Learning to code using Javascript and Github Codespaces.